 THE DICK PIC

-His profile looked normal; he even posted a photo with his dog.
+His profile looked normal; he even posted a photo with his dog in an attempt to show his sensitive side.
 The initial contact was cool, and he was nice.
 A few messages in, he types, “So, I have to show you something amazing.”
 She’s thinking it’s a vacation shot from somewhere awesome he’d been recently.
 Nope.
 It’s a full pic of his junk—in high-res—for her viewing pleasure.
 (Because THAT’S what she wanted to see 15 minutes after receiving his first message.)
 And then, he acts confused as to why she didn’t want to see his cock up-close-and-personal.
 Umm, maybe—aside from the fact that her agreeing to accept three text messages doesn’t translate as “please slather my phone screen with your penis”—she’s innocently standing in line at Starbucks, waiting for her Pumpkin Spice Latte, you forced her to provide a free full-frontal to everyone in line behind her.

 THE MARRIED LIAR